 Small formats no larger than 1” were used in bathroom and kitchen tile designs to encourage unique designs and make spaces feel larger than they actually were.
 A few popular designs were:

 Penny round tiles created gorgeous looks and came in ¾” and 1” sizes.
-The uniqueness comes from adding color to the grout, creating more flair and style.
-Penny round tiles were sometimes seen in different colors towards the end of the decade, adding to a room’s particular and home-y feel.
+The uniqueness of a penny tile bathroom, or kitchen comes from adding color to the grout, creating more flair and style.
+Penny tile bathroom designs were sometimes seen in different colors towards the end of the decade, adding to a room’s particular and home-y feel.

 White hexagon tiles in 1” were immensely popular, since you could add various border patterns and a wide range of color designs within the space.